bodaro/riveroad/README.txt

 ##### FTP Files to server
 Aliases/links: /home/WWW_pages/bodaro or usr/local/lib/WWW_pages/bodaro

-`duck -existing overwrite --upload ftps://ftp.sonic.net/home/WWW_pages/<user>/ ~/*.html` `duck -existing overwrite --upload ftps://ftp.sonic.net/home/WWW_pages/<user>/ ~/*.ico` `duck -existing overwrite --upload ftps://ftp.sonic.net/home/WWW_pages/<user>/ ~/*.css`
+NOTE: the URLs here are incorrect, see deploy.sh for the correct path to use with sonic `duck -existing overwrite --upload ftps://ftp.sonic.net/home/WWW_pages/<user>/ ~/*.html` `duck -existing overwrite --upload ftps://ftp.sonic.net/home/WWW_pages/<user>/ ~/*.ico` `duck -existing overwrite --upload ftps://ftp.sonic.net/home/WWW_pages/<user>/ ~/*.css`

 #### Deploy
--will convert files from md to html and ftp html, ico, css to the sonic website -you will need to suply the password for the sonic username
+-will convert files from md to html and ftp html, ico, css to the sonic website -you will need to supply the password for the sonic username

 `./deploy <sonic username>`